TrustedCreators/TrustedCreators/README.md

                                   C+H freely - DO NOT COPY OR TAKE INSPO - interact with me Chinese Canadian - ENG/FR
-                                           Majesticduo CEO and big Cash Masons lover Duncan MDP, UU!Spoke and Mapic fictkin
+                                       Majesticduo CEO and big Cash Masons and CBD lover Duncan MDP, UU!Spoke and Mapic fictkin
-                                        Green names *can* interact during DNIUF status Matching is ok !! esp if its deviousduo.,., Feel free to c+h whenever if ur a green name ^_^ Im kind of shy to add people so I wont usually request first, BUT if u request I will most likely accept it
+                                        Green names *can* interact during DNIUF status Matching is ok !! esp if its deviousduo Feel free to c+h whenever if ur a green name ^_^ Im kind of shy to add people so I wont usually request first, BUT if u request I will most likely accept it